 On its website, Apple lists some company values that are similar to Nike’s values, including inclusion, supplier responsibility, and protecting the environment.

 However, Apple’s original values from 1981 set a slightly different tone.
-Check out the list below from Cult of Mac:
+Check out the list below.

 Apple Values, circa 1981